 WHAT TO DO WHEN COMPLICATIONS ARISE: TREATING ANXIETY AND DEPRESSION IN PRIMARY CARE*

-Jennifer Ganem, APRN
+Jennifer Ganem, MS, APRN

 - Review assessment management of anxiety and depressive symptoms in the primary care setting.

 - Discuss complications that can arise as well as options for treatment resistant anxiety and depression.

 Anxiety and depression are commonly treated in primary care.
 This session will focus on managment when treatment strategies are not working.

 - Review the evaluation of the urinary incontinent patient.

 - Discuss current treatment options for urinary incontinence.